 Check what speeds you’re actually getting

-You can check what % of your broadband speed you’re getting via your WiFi (and therefore how much money you could be wasting).
+You can check what % of your broadband speed your WiFi is delivering (and therefore how much money you could be wasting).
 Just run a simple speed test on any internet browsing device (phone, tablet, laptop) and compare it to your internet provider’s advertised speed.

 If you get, say, 4Mbps on the speed test and your advertised speed is 40Mbps then you’re only getting 10% of what you’re actually paying for.
 Would you buy a trolley full of food at the supermarket and immediately throw 90% of it away?
 Or open that nice bottle of wine, pour yourself a small glass, then tip the rest down the sink?
 Probably not.